MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-github-actions/includes/7-exercise-seed-storage-account-database.md

    :::code language="yaml" source="code/7-deploy.yml" range="149-168" :::

    Notice that this job uses an Ubuntu runner, because the `azure/cli` action requires Linux to run.
-This pipeline is a good example of using a variety of operating systems to achieve your requirements.
+This workflow is a good example of using a variety of operating systems to achieve your requirements.

 ## Update the dependencies for the smoke test job